AntonSol919/linkspace/why.md

 [^uniq]: Unique for all intents and purposes.

 It doesn't matter when or where sets are merged, a set only ever has a single copy of a point.
-It doesn't matter how you received a message or how you send it; If you create a new message and refer to the hash, everybody can knows exactly what you're referring to.
+It doesn't matter how you received a message or how you send it; If you create a new message and refer to the hash, any device can knows exactly what you're pointing to.

 :::{.container .pkt .phd}
 +-----------------------------------+--------------------------------+----------------------------------+